-- If prolonged shortness of breathing continues or you experience sharp pain when inhaling, contact your health care provider.
+- If prolonged shortness of breath continues or you have sharp pain when inhaling, contact your health care provider.
 You could have a pulmonary embolism (blood clot in the lungs).

 Pregnancy Stretch Marks

 Stretch marks are a type of scar tissue that forms when the skin's normal elasticity is not enough for the stretching that occurs during pregnancy.
-They usually appear on the abdomen and can also appear on the breasts, buttocks or thighs.
+They usually appear on the belly and can also appear on the breasts, buttocks, or thighs.

-Though they won't disappear completely, stretch marks will fade after delivery.
+Though they won't disappear, stretch marks will fade after delivery.
 Stretch marks affect the surface under the skin and are not preventable.